 For further information please see our Main School Prospectus

 In Years 10 and 11, there are options choices that enable some students to study a less academic curriculum.
 A very small number of students (who normally have an Educational Health and Care Plan) may be withdrawn from an option subject in order to have support in preparing for GCSE examinations.

-For further information please see our KS4 Options Booklet 2022-2024
+For further information please see our Key Stage 4 Courses Booklet 2023

 Support for sixth for students is considered on an individual basis; any students with an EHCP or other special educational needs who have come from a different school will be invited to a transition meeting to discuss the type of support that can be offered.